skid06/attendance-sync/DEPLOYMENT_DOCKER.md

-# Deploying ZKTeco Attendance Sync on Windows 11 with Docker
+# Deploying Attendance Sync on Windows 11 with Docker

-This guide will help you deploy the Laravel ZKTeco attendance application on Windows 11 using Docker Desktop.
+This guide will help you deploy the Laravel attendance sync application on Windows 11 using Docker Desktop.

 ## Why Docker?